 **I know many of you wonder about substitutions for certain ingredients, especially with this cookie recipe.
-So, click HERE for the original Cashew Chocolate Chip Cookie Skillet recipe post for all modifications !
+So, click HERE for the original Cashew Chocolate Chip Cookie Skillet recipe post and for all modifications !
 Enjoy!!

 Cookie Skillet Individuals